Bubblegum (novel): Plot

 The novel is a first-person narrative told by the protagonist, Belt Magnet, or "Billy."
 It begins in the 1980s with Belt's childhood memories of growing up near Chicago and developing friendships in school using derogatory family phrases to defend one's honor or to get a laugh.
 One of Belt's phrases become a hit among the kids in school because of Jonboat, a new blonde-haired rich kid in town.
 The two decide to make t-shirts and have a detailed discussion of what the shirts should look like - arguing down to the specific grammar on the shirt.
 This in-depth grammatical discussion is an example of Belt's mental process during his life.

 As an adult, Belt still lives with and depends on his father, Clyde.
 He smokes a large number of cigarettes daily and justifies this as a memorial to his deceased mother who smoked.
-After his mother's passing, Belt wrote a book called No Please Don’t which was not a big hit but is mentioned many times throughout the novel.
+After his mother's death, Belt wrote a book called No Please Don’t which was not a big hit but is mentioned many times throughout the novel.
 Belt is always pleasantly surprised when he finds out people have appreciated his work, even if not in the way he intended.
 Much of Belt's thoughts focus on meditations around family, friendship, and intimate relationships.

 Belt believes he can (and possibly actually can) communicate with inanimate objects, called "inans," and as a young teen helps several local swing sets "end their suffering" by bashing them with a baseball bat.
 No one presses charges after Belt agrees never to do it again and he promises his mother he will not destroy other people's property, even with that property's permission.

 Shortly after the last swing set murder, Belt's mother begins having issues due to the tumor growing in her brain and Belt is selected to be among the first people given a new type of pet aimed at helping people with mental health issues.

 These pets, called a "Botimal" or "Curio" are a newly engineered flesh-and-bone "robot" that fits in your hand and purports to help people cope with issues like depression.
 "Cures," as they are eventually called, can dance, do tricks, mimic sounds, are exceedingly cute, and can even clone themselves.
 Most people believe they are not sentient creatures and Belt develops a significant attachment to his Curio, which he names Blank.
 There are times when Belt chooses to show off Blank and other times when he refuses to let anyone see it.